cziter15/arduino-canmon-sniffer/README.md

 It emulates only basic packets of CanAdapterChina class and it does not support changing any CAN parameters on demand.

-CAN bus speed can be changed below - see CAN BUS SETUP section.
+CAN bus speed can be changed in code.

 Keep in mind that some ESP32 devkits do not support 2000000 serial speed.
 CP21XX based ones can be reconfigured to support